 The findings of this study illustrate the increasing size and growth rate of disability spending as well as a strong, continuing shift away from the use of institutional and nursing facility care toward more individualized community residential and personal support services.

-You can also create 10 types of interactive charts that compare states and regions for fiscal year 2008.
-Click the button below to get started.
+On this website, you can create 21 interactive charts that compare states and regions for fiscal year 2013, on the "create a chart" button below.